jsaenz-endava/git-challenge-2023-1/Git flow hotfix.md

 git branch -D hotfix_branch
 $ git flow hotfix finish hotfix_branch
 ```
-Similarly, the graphic representation of a `hotfix` branch is along the following:
+So the graphic representation of a `hotfix` branch lifecycle is along the following:

 ```mermaid
     gitGraph